calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Tip of the iceberg analogy - bits you don't see
 * Behaviour management is 90% pro-active and not re-active
+    * Remove the opportunity's for misbehaviour
+    * Remove the incentives for misbehaviour

 * [DfE Behaviour and discipline in schools](https://www.gov.uk/government/publications/behaviour-and-discipline-in-schools) January 2016
     * Teachers have a power to impose detention outside school hours